|Hydrate-Bearing Clayey Sediments: Morphology, Physical Properties, Production and Engineering/Geological Implications

 The project will add significant data and knowledge to the body of hydrates science.
 An enhanced understanding of the occurrence and behavior of hydrates in clay-dominated sediments will inform discussions of both the role of hydrates in the global carbon cycle and the potential feasibility of production from a portion of the hydrate resource base not currently considered producible.

-- Completed literature review of analyses focused on hydrate morphology in fine-grained sediment and phase boundary conditions for stable/efficient hydrate exchange
+- Completed literature review of hydrate topology differences among Indian, Korean, and U.S. sites and analyses focused on hydrate morphology in fine-grained sediment and phase boundary conditions for stable/efficient hydrate exchange

 - Initiated study on gas replacement as a potential production mechanism to reduce reservoir deformation and closure in fine-grained systems

 Researchers will work to design and fabricate two new Micro-CT system pressure chambers during the next project quarter, which will permit hydrate formation experiments to be performed in three chambers simultaneously.
 Research will also involve forming methane hydrates in fine-grained sediments via different methods, developing advanced numerical solutions of large-strain stiffness and strength for various hydrate morphologies, and experimentally measuring the physical properties of hydrate-bearing fine-grained sediments.